-Ringkøbing district heating company in Denmark has invested MEUR 4.2 to install the the extremely efficient and flexible Wärtsilä 34SG spark-ignited lean-burn gas engine.
+Ringkøbing district heating company in Denmark has invested MEUR 4.2 for installing the extremely efficient and flexible Wärtsilä 20V34SG spark-ignited lean-burn gas engine.
 This was, at the time of commissioning, also Wärtsilä’s first commercial 20-cylinder gas engine.

 The Wärtsilä 20V34SG generating set is situated in the Rindum plant, a substation in Ringkøbing Fjernvarmeværk’s district heating network.
 Weighing 130 tonnes, it has a net output of 8 MWe and 9.6 MWth.
 The new plant delivers heat to the town’s 9000 inhabitants and electricity to the local utility company RAH.

 “The engine design is built on the well-known Wärtsilä technology and for that reason, we had no reservations about investing in this large engine,” says Jesper Skovhus Andersen, Plant Manager at Ringkøbing Fjernvarmeværk.
 A major reason for selecting a reciprocating engine, he continues, was the fact that the Wärtsilä engine produces twice as much electrical power as the gas turbine it replaced.

 If you want to know more about the Ringkøbing project, please contact